Pioneer Square stations (TriMet): History

-The downtown city block bound by Morrison and Yamhill streets to the north and south and 6th Avenue and Broadway to the east and west had previously been occupied by various structures, from the city's first public school, to the Portland Hotel, to a two-story parking garage.
-In 1969, block owner Meier & Frank requested a permit to construct an 800-car parking garage at the site, which the Portland City Council rejected amid a series of heated public hearings.
+The downtown city block bound by Morrison and Yamhill streets to the north and south and 6th Avenue and Broadway to the east and west had been occupied by various structures, including Portland's first public school, the Portland Hotel, and a two-story parking garage.
+In 1969, block owner Meier & Frank requested a permit to construct an 800-car parking garage at the site, which the Portland City Council rejected following a series of heated public hearings.
 The controversial proposal led the city and local businesses to pursue a comprehensive downtown plan that envisioned turning the site into a public space instead.
 After negotiating with Meier & Frank, the city purchased the property and in 1980, announced a national design competition for a plaza that would be called "Pioneer Courthouse Square".

 Portland's first light rail line, which planners referred to as the Banfield Light Rail Project, received federal approval for construction in September 1980.
-Just over a year later, TriMet published a conceptual design report of the project that outlined a 27-station, 15.1 mi line, including a pair of light rail stations at Pioneer Courthouse Square.
+Just over a year later, TriMet published a conceptual design report of the project that outlined a 27-station, 15.1 mi line and included a pair of light rail stations at Pioneer Courthouse Square.
 The plans called for a pair of platforms along the north and south ends of the square on Morrison and Yamhill streets.

 Construction of the line commenced in April 1983 in Gresham and largely progressed from east to west, with the downtown segment among the final sections to be completed.
 Street and sidewalk reconstruction work finally reached downtown in March the following year.
 While work continued on the line, the city finished building the square and dedicated it on April 6, 1984.
 By March 1986, major light rail construction work had ceased.
 Line testing in downtown began with the arrival of the first light rail car two months later.